Metric results on sumsets and Cartesian products of classes of Diophantine sets: Sumsets and Cartesian products of sets of Diophantine numbers with restricted irrationality exponents

 where $\Lambda=\lambda_{0}\lambda_{1}\cdots \lambda_{n-1}$.
 Then we have

 \end{theorem}

-We emphasize the substance of the claim is that $\mu_{i}$ can be effectively bounded, if all $\mu_{i}=\infty$ the claim follows from Theorem~\ref{th01}.
-If some $\lambda_i$ is much larger than all other $\lambda_j$, $j\neq i$, it may happen that the bound for $\mu_i$ in \eqref{eq:happ} is smaller than $\lambda_i$.
-Then for this index we can consider the set $\mathscr{W}_{\lambda_i}$ within the Cartesian product.
-Theorem~\ref{th03}, as well as Theorem~\ref{th04} below, contradicts the conjectured equality in~\cite[Conjecture~2.5]{ah18} of the author, therefore the implication in~\cite[Corollary~2.6]{ah18} is very open.
-We conclude that for products of general sets $\mathscr{W}_{\lambda;\mu}$ there is no equality in \eqref{eq:most}, where for simplicity we restrict to all $\lambda_{i}$ being equal.
+If $\Lambda=\infty$ then the right hand sides in \eqref{eq:happ} are interpreted naturally in limits, and formal equalities $\infty=\infty$ suffice for the claim, however this is of minor interest in view of Theorem~\ref{th01}.
+We emphasize that if otherwise $\Lambda<\infty$ (in fact one $\lambda_i=\infty$ is allowed) then all $\mu_{i}$ can be effectively bounded, therefore the result is not covered by Theorem~\ref{th01}.
+If some $\lambda_j$ is much larger than all other $\lambda_i$, $i\neq j$, it may happen that the bound for $\mu_j$ in \eqref{eq:happ} is smaller than $\lambda_j$.
+Then for this index we can take $\mu_j=\lambda_j$ and thus consider the set $\mathscr{W}_{\lambda_j}$ replacing $\mathscr{W}_{\lambda_{j};\mu_{j}}$ in the Cartesian product.
+Theorem~\ref{th03}, as well as Theorem~\ref{th04} below, contradicts the conjectured equality in~\cite[Conjecture~2.5]{ah18} of the author, therefore the conditional implication in~\cite[Corollary~2.6]{ah18} is very open.

+We conclude from Theorem~\ref{th03} that for Cartesian products of general sets $\mathscr{W}_{\lambda;\mu}$ there is no equality in \eqref{eq:most}.
+For simplicity we restrict to all $\lambda_{i}$ being equal.